 We all need time out in nature to destress and get some fresh air.
 Going for walks, hikes, bike rides, and jogs with your partner is a free and healthy way to connect.

-I learned an interesting fact about men recently, that when discussing something of importance they prefer to be side by side, instead of facing the person they’re talking to.
+I learned an interesting fact about men recently, when discussing something of importance they prefer to be side by side, instead of facing the person they’re talking to.
 This psychological quirk has its roots in our ancient hunter-gatherer days when men went out together to hunt.
 They would talk while they were walking alongside each other, whereas women would connect by sitting together face to face.

 I don’t remember exactly where I heard this, so take it with a grain of salt, but if you sometimes struggle to talk openly and deeply with each other, this is a valuable strategy to keep in mind.